enjoyfrozen/vtk/README.md

 Learning Resources
 ==================

-* General information is available at the [VTK Homepage][vtk-homepage].
+* [VTK Documentation][vtk-docs]

-* Community discussion takes place on the [VTK Discourse][vtk-discourse] forum.
+* Community discussions on the [VTK Discourse][vtk-discourse] forum.

 * Commercial [support and training][kitware-support]
   are available from [Kitware][].

-* Doxygen-generated nightly reference documentation is available [online][vtk-doxygen].
+* Documentation of VTK C++ classes updated daily is available [online][vtk-doxygen].

-* There is now a large collection of [VTK Examples][vtk-examples] that showcase VTK features and provide a useful learning resource.
+* [Examples, Tutorials, and guides][vtk-examples] for VTK in C++ and Python.

 Reporting Bugs
 ==============

 If you have found a bug:

-1. If you have a patch, please read the [CONTRIBUTING.md][vtk-contributing] document.
+1. If you have a patch, please refer to the [CONTRIBUTING.md][vtk-contributing] document.

-2. Otherwise, please join the [VTK Discourse][vtk-discourse] forum and ask about the expected and observed behaviors to determine if it is really a bug.
+2. Join the [VTK Discourse][vtk-discourse] forum to discuss expected and observed behaviors.

-3. Finally, if the issue is not resolved by the above steps, open an entry in the [VTK Issue Tracker][vtk-issues].
+3. If the issue persists, open a ticket in the [VTK Issue Tracker][vtk-issues].

 Requirements
 ============

-In general VTK tries to be as portable as possible; see [Supported Hardware][vtk-supported-hardware] and [Build Prerequisites][vtk-build] for more information.
+VTK prioritizes portability.
+Refer to [Supported Hardware][vtk-supported-hardware] and [Build Prerequisites][vtk-build] for detailed information.

 Building
 ========

-The [Building][vtk-build] page describes how to build and install VTK.
-It covers building for development, on both Unix-type systems (Linux, HP-UX, Solaris, macOS), and Windows.
+Visit the [Building][vtk-build] page for instructions on building and installing VTK.
+It covers development builds on Unix-type systems (Linux, HP-UX, Solaris, macOS) and Windows.

+For using and integrating with existing VTK distributions (e.g., binaries, Python packages, or Docker), consult our [Getting Started][vtk-getting-started] documentation.

 Contributing
 ============

-See [CONTRIBUTING.md][vtk-contributing] for instructions to contribute.
+Refer to the [CONTRIBUTING][vtk-contributing] document for guidelines on contributing to VTK through GitLab merge requests.

 License
 =======